ItzCyzmiX/talky/README.md

   - Add/kick users from private chats
   - Change the AI model with `/gpt`
   - Delete the channel with `/kill`
+  - Private the channel with `/private`

 ### 💾 **Persistent Memory**
-- Last 30 messages stored per channel (configurable)
+- Last 100 messages stored per channel (configurable)
 - Full conversation history in Supabase
 - AI has context from previous messages in that channel
 - Survives bot restarts